Hackman9912/04-Logic-Pseudocode_IDEs/01_pseudocode/01_Overview_MC.md

 the USB drive

-7. A type of memory that can hold data for long periods of time—even when there is no power to the computer––is called         .
+7.A type of memory that can hold data for long periods of time—even when there is no power to the computer––is called         .

 RAM